 The Brown Derby and the Sci-Fi Dine-In Theater can often overshadow Mama Melrose’s, but it’s a fantastic dining option for guests at Hollywood Studios.
 Mama Melrose’s has a family-friendly, bustling atmosphere with a menu focused on home-style Italian cuisine.
 A great bonus to making a reservation here is that you can book the Fantasmic Dining Package, and receive vouchers for VIP seating at Fantasmic that evening.

 4 – The Plaza Restaurant

 With dining options like the West Wing or the Grand Ballroom at Be Our Guest, or character dining experiences at Cinderella’s Royal Table and the Crystal Palace, The Plaza Restaurant is commonly overlooked as a dining option.
-They offer American fare and comfort food, one of the most popular items being the Plaza Club sandwich.
+They offer American fare and comfort food, one of the most popular items being The Plaza Reuben.
 If you love Main Street U.S.A and want to remain in that simpler time just a little longer, this is the place to dine.

 3 – Restaurantosaurus

 For the less adventurous food-wise, Restaurantosaurus offers quick and delicious American fare at Animal Kingdom.
 The real draw of this restaurant is the theming.
 The backstory is that some paleontology students turned their dorm into a restaurant, leaving behind artifacts, props, puns, and inside jokes everywhere you look.
 There are several dining rooms to explore at Restaurantosaurus, and if you want to feel completely immersed in the theming of Dinoland U.S.A, this is the place to eat.